Hardik-S/DankDevs/README.md

 ```bash
 npm run build
 ```
-The compiled site is emitted to the `dist/` folder, which is what GitHub Pages should publish.
+The static assets are emitted to `dist/` for GitHub Pages.

 ### Preview the Production Build
 ```bash